lisalbi/DH-150/assignment4/README.md

 The user also felt more trusting of Facebook Marketplace over Craigslist because Facebook allows you to look at the seller's profile, while Craigslist is completely anonymous.

 #### :two: Feedback and interaction makes makes the platform more appealing.
 Lack of interaction can be discouraging.
+> *I’d probably trust Facebook over Craigslist because I’ve had more luck selling my stuff on Facebook...Response time is usually faster too.*

+> *How do you feel when you [list an item]?
+> I get excited about it, especially seeing people heart it.*

+>When someone has an item they don’t want, what do you think is the biggest barrier that stops people from selling their items?
+>*They don’t want to put the clothes on, take the pictures, because the chances of you selling is pretty low.
+The ratio of sellers to buyers is high, there’s so many sellers and not a lot of buyers.
+If I wanted to get rid of something asap, I’d just donate it.*